Protecting commercial crops from flying-fox damage

 Shooting flying-foxes to mitigate commercial crop damage may be licensed in NSW under the National Parks and Wildlife Act 1974.

 Before an application is approved, a property inspection must be undertaken by NPWS staff to confirm damage by flying-foxes.
-Where this is not possible within 48 hours, an interim licence may be issued.
+Where this is not possible within 48 hours of an application being made, an interim licence may be issued.
 Landholders should contact your local NPWS office for information.

 Shooters should have sufficient experience and be proficient at accurately shooting moving targets with a shotgun.
 No shooting is to proceed until the relevant licence has been approved and received by the landholder.

-Where the flying-fox shooting quota has been reached, and damage to flying-foxes is still occurring, a variation to the licence may be sought.
+Where the flying-fox shooting quota has been reached, and orchard damage by flying-foxes is still occurring, a variation to the licence may be sought.
 This variation may allow for an additional number of flying-foxes to be killed.

 Planning crop management